auth0/docs/articles/quickstart/spa/react/02-user-profile.md

 ## Add a Profile Component

-Depending on what you need for your application, you can adjust how you show profile information to your users.
-Typically, there is a dedicated profile section for displaying user information.
+You can adjust how you show profile information to your users.
+Some applications have a dedicated profile section for displaying user information.
 The example below shows how to set it up.

 Create a new component called `ProfileComponent`.